mohsenkamini/DCAI/README.md

 ## GPU configuration for K8s

 ### Drivers
 Before adding a worker node with GPU on it, install nvidia drives using `apt`.
-You read more on that on [this article](https://linuxconfig.org/how-to-install-the-nvidia-drivers-on-ubuntu-20-04-focal-fossa-linux).
+You can read more on that on [this article](https://linuxconfig.org/how-to-install-the-nvidia-drivers-on-ubuntu-20-04-focal-fossa-linux).

 Finally test if everything is ready:
 ~~~